Burton Benjamin: Early life and career

 Burton Benjamin was born in Cleveland, Ohio to Sam and Ruth Bernstein Benjamin.
 In 1939, Burton earned a Bachelor of Arts at the University of Michigan.
 While in school in Cleveland and in college, Benjamin worked as a journalist.

 In 1939, Benjamin worked for United Press and the Newspaper Enterprise Association in Cleveland and New York City until 1946.
 During this time, Benjamin served in World War II in the U.S. Coast Guard, earning the rank of lieutenant.
 Subsequently, Benjamin began writing and producing documentaries for RKO-Pathe, from 1946 to 1955.
 Burton Benjamin became a writer for television in 1955.
-He joined CBS in 1957 and became executive producer of The 20th Century that year, followed by The 21st Century in 1967.
+He joined CBS in 1957 and became executive producer of The Twentieth Century that year, followed by The 21st Century in 1967.
 He also served as executive producer for CBS programs World War II, The Rockefellers, and CBS Reports.

 He was executive producer of CBS Evening News from 1975 to 1978.
 He subsequently served as vice president, director of news, and supervisor of development of CBS Sunday Morning from 1978 to 1981.
 Before his retirement from CBS in 1985, the company charged him with producing what became known as the Benjamin Report, a document investigating one of CBS's documentaries.
 The documentary, The Uncounted Enemy, had prompted a $120 million lawsuit from William Westmoreland against CBS.
 CBS chose Benjamin for the report due to his credibility; Benjamin's report found the program guilty of serious journalistic lapses.

 At times during his career, Benjamin also taught at his alma mater, the University of Michigan, as well as at Manhattanville College in Purchase, New York.
 Benjamin also served on the board of trustees of the Scarborough School, a private school near his home.

 Benjamin's work earned him eight Emmy Awards, a Peabody Award, two Ohio State University Awards, and the American Bar Association Silver Gavel Award.